TO BE ADVISED

 The pandemic, however, could be just the shakeup that consulting firms need.
 Over the past few years, analysts have been sounding the alarm that the consulting industry will soon need to reckon with some major disruptions.
 Consultants offer four main services: information, expertise, insight, and execution.
 Each one of these services is facing disruption.

 In the past, consultants conducted research to tell company executives, for example, how much business they are conducted across all of their divisions.
 Today, most business leaders already know this information.
-They use tools like Looker, Tableau, or Qlik to generate reports on customer lifetime value, conversion rates, and marketing efficiency.
+They use tools like Looker, Tableau, or Qlik to generate reports on client lifetime value, conversion rates, and marketing efficiency.
 The technology for this kind of research is only going to get more sophisticated, so there is the risk that consultants will become increasingly obsolete.
 However, smaller consulting firms are arising that specialize in dealing with the kinds of data generated by these tools.
 Palantir, for example, offers data analytic software coupled with bespoke consulting in a single licensed information product.
 This model could be the future of consulting.

 Consultants also used to be prized for the expertise they offered to their clients, and specific firms had reputations for being experts in specific fields.
 However, learning networks pose another disruption.
 More and more, specific consultants can be hired independently of a consulting firm, and, through learning networks, they can be contacted to answer specific questions over a phone call.
 Of course, certain issues and decisions will still call for consulting firms; after all, consulting firms are able to come to the company and see the project through.
 But on-demand consulting certainly could narrow the range of scenarios that might require a consulting firm.